Criticism of the Pledge of Allegiance: Engel v. Vitale

-Justice Douglas' obiter dictum
+Justice Douglas's obiter dictum

 In his obiter dictum, Douglas postulated what the reasoning of the ruling might have on current government practices.
 He wrote: "The point for decision is whether the Government can constitutionally finance a religious exercise.
 Our system at the federal and state levels is presently honeycombed with such financing.
 Nevertheless, I think it is an unconstitutional undertaking whatever form it takes."
-In a footnote illustrating "such financing", he also noted that "The slogan 'In God We Trust' is used by the Treasury Department, and Congress recently added God to the pledge of allegiance", thereby calling those practices' constitutionality under question as well.
+In a footnote illustrating "such financing," he also noted that "The slogan 'In God We Trust' is used by the Treasury Department, and Congress recently added God to the pledge of allegiance", thereby calling those practices' constitutionality into question as well.

-Opponents of the decision (including legislators calling for an amendment to the U.S. Constitution to reverse its effects) saw Douglas' obiter dictum as a likely indicator of future decisions including the end of daily recitals of the Pledge in schools.
+Opponents of the decision (including legislators calling for an amendment to the U.S. Constitution to reverse its effects) saw Douglas's obiter dictum as a likely indicator of future decisions including the end of daily recitals of the Pledge in schools.

 Senator Absalom Willis Robertson berated the decision and declared "We have no clear assurance that the Court will not follow the broad concurring opinion of Mr. Justice Douglas in rendering future decisions.
 That is why I say we cannot sit complacently".

 Senator Herman Talmadge asked Robertson, "[Can you theorize] If they did what their decision presages?
 It would remove all the chaplains in the armed services, the Pledge of Allegiance to the Flag, the word 'God' in The Star-Spangled Banner, and everything else that the American Republic has held dear throughout the history of our country."
 To which Robertson replied "That is the clear implication of the concurring opinion of Mr. Justice Douglas."

-Senator Wayne Morse, despite coming to an acceptance of the ruling, expressed concern if Douglas' dicta did not indicate a coming end to many practices within the government including the Pledge, saying "Undoubtedly the special concurring opinion of Mr. Justice Douglas will have some persuasive influence not only on practicing lawyers, but also on lower courts. ...
+Senator Wayne Morse, despite coming to an acceptance of the ruling, expressed concern if Douglas's dicta did not indicate a coming end to many practices within the government including the Pledge, saying "Undoubtedly the special concurring opinion of Mr. Justice Douglas will have some persuasive influence not only on practicing lawyers, but also on lower courts. ...
 [Still, as it is only dicta] what Mr. Justice Douglas said in many parts of the decision does not involve principles and tenets which are yet the law of the land."